Smart authorization

 SignedTransaction

-should be eventually renamed to something more generic, likeAuthedTransaction
+should be renamed to something more generic, likeAuthedTransaction

 , since "Signed" implies the specific claim/proof technique of using digital signatures.